 The hypothesis is that the early music ensemble Antonello, which Japan is proud of, solves the mystery by playing, singing, and dancing.

 This is a world far beyond my imagination.

 Alright, I have to experience it!

 Renaissance music and dance that is older than baroque, which you can't usually come into contact with.

 How is it, everyone?

-To be honest, the program exceeded expectations.
+To be honest, the program exceeds expectations.

-And another word.
+And one more word.

-Kanagawa Prefectural Music Hall opened in 1954 as the first full-scale music hall in Japan as a public facility.
-The hall, which was designed to give the best acoustic effect, was modeled after the Royal Festival Hall in London, and was highly acclaimed as "the best sound of the Orient" at the time of its opening.
-I will.
-The walls of the hall are all made of wood, and its acoustic sound continues to impress people even 60 years after its opening.
-In 1998, the Ministry of Construction selected the "100 Best Public Buildings" as an excellent public facility rooted in the region, and in 1999, as an important cultural heritage of the 20th century, DOCOMOMO (modern It has been selected as "20 selections of modern movement architecture in Japan" by the international organization established to record and preserve the building and environment formation related to the movement.
+Kanagawa Prefectural Music Hall was opened in 1954 as Japan's first full-scale music hall as a public facility.
+Modeled after London's Royal Festival Hall, the hall was designed to give the best sound effects, and was praised as "the best sound of the Orient" at the time of opening, and the sound is still highly evaluated not only in Japan but also overseas. increase.
+The walls of the hall are all made of "wood", and its acoustic sound continues to impress people even 60 years after its opening.
+In 1998, it was selected as one of the "100 Best Public Buildings" by the Ministry of Construction as an excellent public facility rooted in the region, and in 1999, DOCOMOMO (modern) was selected as an important cultural heritage of the 20th century.
+It was selected as one of the "20 Best Modern Movement Architectures in Japan" by an international organization established to investigate and preserve records of buildings and environment formation related to the movement.About the facility Access